Waterfront Related Issues

 Washington State Shoreline Management Act (SMA) Regulation

-History of Washington’s Shoreline Management Act (SMA) and Regulatory Guidelines
+History of Washingtons Shoreline Management Act (SMA) and Regulatory Guidelines

 1972 Legislature adopts shoreline management guidelines, requiring cities and counties to craft local shoreline master plans